 Growing your career to become a CMO can be challenging and may take time, but the rewards are often well worth the effort.

 The general career path a marketing specialist takes to becoming a CMO involves moving from lower level positions to higher ones.
 Each step involves developing and growing skills and experience in marketing strategy, implementation, project management, and tracking.

-A typical career path for a marketing specialist to become a CMO follows these general stages:
+Typical career paths for a marketing specialist to become a Chief Marketing Officer follows these general stages:

 - Entry-Level Marketing Position

 Entry-level marketing positions are for individuals just starting out in marketing, either fresh from college or as part of a career change.
 These positions usually require a maximum of 2 years of experience and position you as a coordinator or specialist in the marketing industry.

 When searching for these positions, look for project, social media, account, marketing, and event marketing coordinator positions or event marketing and marketing specialist positions.
 These jobs provide a basic understanding of the marketing industry and involve a lot of research and administrative tasks.

 The entry-level marketing position is an important first step on the chief marketing officer career path as it develops the foundational skills necessary for implementing successful strategies.